Thanh Toan tile-roofed bridge across Nhu Y river - Photo: PHAM THI NHUNG

 These are notes and recounts of personal experiences from trips and business trips away from home during Tet that you have experienced.

-The photo contest highlights the beauty of the landscape, place or land you have visited.
-This is an opportunity to recount the vibrant colors and beautiful scenery of Vietnam or the countries you have visited.
+A photo contest that highlights the beauty of a place, place or region you have visited.
+This is an opportunity to tell about the vibrant colors and beautiful scenery of Vietnam or the countries you have visited.

 The award ceremony and summary are expected to take place in March 2024.
 The prize structure includes 1 first prize (15 million VND in cash and gifts), 2 second prizes (7 million VND and gifts), 3 third prizes (5 million VND and gifts).